-This course is designed for students who desire an insightful synopsis of information resource management concepts and practices.
-Information resources encompass information systems, the information infrastructure and the respective professionals.
-Information resource management issues will be discussed from a planning, leadership, governance, sourcing and controlling perspective.
+This course is designed for students who desire an insightful synopsis of IT management concepts and practices.
+After successfully completing the course, students should be able to evaluate and initiate strategic IT initiatives, to organize (govern) the IT function, to understand the role of the Chief Information Officer in order to lead this function, to analyze, design and direct outsourcing as well as offshoring initiatives, and to control the IT function from a top management and risk management perspective.
+IT management issues will be discussed from a planning, leadership, governance, sourcing and controlling perspective.
 Topics include: